nthuy190991/phd_dev/readme.md

 # Thesis: A Versatile and Efficient Data Fusion Methodology for Heterogeneous Airborne LiDAR and Optical Imagery Data Acquired Under Unconstrained Conditions

-Matlab codes developed by TH Nguyen, Université Laval & IMT Atlantique (Compressed in a pwd-protected zip file.
-Contact the author or create an issue to obtain password.)
+Matlab codes developed by TH Nguyen, Université Laval & IMT Atlantique

+(Compressed in a pwd-protected zip file.
+Contact the author or create an issue to request an usage.)

 ## Main folders:
 * **phd_dev:** common folder contains the coarse registration development, and other miscellaneous codes